risingwavelabs/risingwave-docs/docs/troubleshoot/troubleshooting.md

 ## Leverage system catalogs

-System catalogs provide comprehensive information about the definitions and metadatas of objects in RisingWave.
+System catalogs provide comprehensive information about the definitions and metadata of objects in RisingWave.
 For a detailed list of system catalogs available, see [System catalogs](/sql/system-catalogs/pg_catalog.md).

 ## Support resources

-The most direct way to get help is reporting your issues in our [Slack Community workspace](https://www.risingwave.com/slack).
+The most direct way to get help is by reporting your issues in our [Slack Community workspace](https://www.risingwave.com/slack).

 When reporting your issues in the Slack workspace, remember to include the logs.
 Including logs will help our engineers troubleshoot.